ChiHaoLu/minimal-one-off-7702/README.md

 ### Must Wait for Block Confirmed

+No matter what method we use to compress the 7702 transaction (make some of them atomic exexuting), we should check the depends node have indexed / confirmed the before transaction.

 #### Scenario 1

 If we sent two 7702 transaction in **very short interval (which means we don't wait for the block confirmed)**, the [first transaction](https://sepolia.etherscan.io/tx/0xc64224c6db9c8312f7237bfac1c981210a8e6fb635ce09a9243a61adf491bf49)'s [gas profile](https://dashboard.tenderly.co/tx/0xc64224c6db9c8312f7237bfac1c981210a8e6fb635ce09a9243a61adf491bf49) only shows from the perspective of EOA and it can not perform the ERC-20 interaction.

+> BTW, the token approve and transfer work successfully.

 ![alt text](./assets/0xc6.png)